strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.10.1 - 2023-02-21 =
+* BUG FIX/ENHANCEMENT: Changed how reports are loaded to avoid fatal errors if PMPro had an incomplete update.
+* BUG FIX/ENHANCEMENT: Fixed escaping of the discount code message to allow the strong tag.
+* BUG FIX/ENHANCEMENT: Now running the pmpro_tos_content filter AFTER the TOS page content is escaped.
+This could be used to override that escaping if needed.
+See: https://gist.github.com/ideadude/2ce102d7fd554172e4e2a98d80e74352

 = 2.10 - 2023-02-20 =
 * FEATURE: Added Setup Wizard
 * FEATURE: Stripe Checkout and Stripe Customer Portal integrations are now fully released.
 Increased Stripe fee to 2% for newly connected sites.